How is it to study Bocconi Msc Finance as an Indian student?

 Sticking to one job can be very useful in your European career.
 Though everyone likes a generalist like me ( Mechanical Engineer- Economic Research- Investment Consulting- Financial Services Sales- Blogging & Web Development), they would always prefer an expert with multiple years of work experience for an important job.

-Being a generalist may help you get admitted in Bocconi, but everything else is up to you from there.
+Being a generalist may help you get admitted to Bocconi, but everything else is up to you from there.